 In 2000, a replica of the canal boat “The Cumberland” and a million dollar interactive National Park Service C&O Canal exhibit opened, providing entertainment and education for visitors and local residents.

 In 2003, Shops at Canal Place opened with a full complement of themed retail, arts & crafts and dining tenants.

 The “Trestle Walk” project connects the station area with the C&O Canal towpath.
 This project provides a pedestrian walkway along a former railroad trestle which will ultimately cross the re-watered canal basin and terminate in an overlook at the Potomac River.
 The walkway follows the perimeter of the Crescent Lawn Festival Grounds.

-In 2018, the stabilization and reuse of the historic Footer Dye Works building, signage improvements, and expanded parking improvements were completed.
+In 2018, the stabilization and reuse of the historic Footer’s Dye Works building, signage improvements and expanded parking improvements were completed.
 The Footer’s Dye Works is now a vibrant example of rehabilitation with 24 apartments and 5 retail spaces.

 Today, Cumberland’s transportation heritage is alive at Canal Place.
 Visitors can ride a train, hike or bike the towpath or the Great Allegheny Passage, tour a full scale canal boat replica, learn about canal history at the C&O Canal National Historical Park’s Cumberland Visitor Center, enjoy live music and unique community festivals.

 Join us as we celebrate our canal heritage at Maryland’s first Certified Heritage Area, Canal Place!